Stability of analytical and numerical solutions of nonlinear stochastic delay differential equations: Introduction

-(a) Sufficient conditions for stability in mean square, contractivity in mean square and asymptotic contractivity in mean square of the solutions of nonlinear SDDEs are given, which provide a unified theoretical treatment for constant and variable delay, bounded and unbounded delay.
-Applicability of the theory is illustrated by linear and nonlinear SDDEs with a wide variety of delay arguments such as constant delays, piecewise constant arguments, proportional delays and so on.
-The theorems established in this paper work for some SDDEs to which the existing results cannot be applied.
-The main results of analytic solution in this paper can be regarded as a generalization of those in \cite{Lishoufu2005} restricted in finite-dimensional Hilbert spaces and finitely many delays to the stochastic version.

-(b) It is proved that the backward Euler method can reproduce stability in mean square, contractivity in mean square and asymptotic contractivity in mean square of the underlying system.
-In particularly, Theorem \ref{thm-add-1} and Theorem \ref{thm-add-2} show that the backward Euler method can inherit the contractivity and the asymptotic contractivity without any constraint on stepsize.
+\item[(ii)] It is proved that the backward Euler method preserves the stability, contractivity and asymptotic contractivity in mean square of the underlying systems.
+In particular, Theorem \ref{thm-add-1} and Theorem \ref{thm-add-2} show that the backward Euler method preserves the contractivity and asymptotic contractivity without any constraint on the numerical stepsize.